mattiacreates/EmotionKnowledge/README.md

 ## Overview

-1. **AudioTranscriber** – converts an audio file to text using the Hugging Face `transformers` ASR pipeline (Whisper).
+1. **AudioTranscriber** – converts an audio file to text with Whisper or WhisperX (German, optional diarization).
+Transcripts are cached on disk.
-2. **TextEmotionAnnotator** – prompts a Llama model to label the emotion of the text.
+2. **SegmentDBWriter** – writes each utterance into a ChromaDB collection and exports individual WAV clips.
-3. **EmotionTranscriptionPipeline** – orchestrates the two steps.
-It returns both the plain transcription and the emotion-enriched text.
+3. **DBEmotionAnnotator** – batches the texts in the database and runs a German emotion classification model.
+Results are stored back in the DB.
+4. **TranscriptFormatter** – formats the annotated segments as readable strings.
+5. **emotion_transcription_pipeline** – combines all steps using
+   LangChain's ``RunnableSequence``.

 The code is structured so additional components can be inserted, such as an audio-based emotion model.